 The best part?
 This recipe is SO easy to make thanks to a tasty base of two lightly toasted Van’s 8 Whole Grains Lite Waffles.

 Packed with 34 grams of nutrient-dense whole grains and no artificial colors, flavors or ingredients, Van’s waffles taste fantastic topped with a batch of homemade maple vanilla coconut cream and a sprinkle of crunchy coconut chips and chewy flaked coconut.
 If you are a coconut lover, please add this breakfast creation to your “must make” list!

 If you haven’t made coconut cream before, it’s definitely worth a shot, especially if you adore coconut and whipped cream.
 It’s the best of both worlds!
 I made my batch with a drizzle of maple syrup for a punch of sweetness and a touch of vanilla extract for flavor.
 Adding a scoop or two of the homemade coconut cream on top of toasty frozen waffles causes the cream to melt down a bit, as it sinks into the waffles and makes them taste oh so indulgent and incredibly tasty.

 This is a sponsored post written by me on behalf of Van’s Foods.
 All opinions are my own.

-Ingredients2 8WG Totally Original Waffles, 1 can full-fat coconut milk (14 ounce), 1 teaspoon maple syrup (plus more if additional sweetness is desired), ¼ teaspoon vanilla extract, 1 tablespoon coconut chips, 1 tablespoon unsweetened coconut flakes,
+Ingredients2 8WG Multigrain Waffles, 1 can full-fat coconut milk (14 ounce), 1 teaspoon maple syrup (plus more if additional sweetness is desired), ¼ teaspoon vanilla extract, 1 tablespoon coconut chips, 1 tablespoon unsweetened coconut flakes,

 1. Refrigerate can of full-fat coconut milk for 8 hours or overnight.
 (Do not substitute light coconut milk!)
 Place a mixing bowl into the freezer to chill for at least 30 minutes before you’re ready to make the coconut cream.